 “A ketogenic diet, if decided upon, should be supported by a professional to ensure dietary requirements are met and the individual does not put themselves at risk.

-"However, it's not advisable to follow the diet long-term - raising questions of how sustainable this diet really is, particularly with many individuals gaining all weight lost back within the first year.
-Really, it is all about balance."
+“However, it’s not advisable to follow the diet long-term,” Payne says.
+It raises questions of how sustainable this diet really is.
+Particularly, she says, “with many individuals gaining all weight lost back within the first year.
+Really, it is all about balance.”

-Adam Stansbury, at least, isn't so convinced of its benefits.
+Adam Stansbury, at least, isn’t so convinced of it the keto diet benefits.

 “Similar states can be achieved by eating a well-structured whole food plant-based diet, balancing hormones by removing refined foods, and an exercise program that stimulates the metabolism.”

-But if you're one of the 25 percent of women in the UK who lives with PCOS, then it might be a plan worth considering.
+But if you’re one of the 25 percent of women in the UK who lives with PCOS (Polycystic ovary syndrome), then it might be worth considering.

-As Liz mentioned, it can bring down inflammation - one of the factors in managing the condition.
+As MacDowell mentioned, it can bring down inflammation – one of the factors in managing the condition.

-"Because a ketogenic diet by its nature doesn't spike insulin dramatically, many PCOS sufferers find relief and balanced insulin while on a ketogenic diet, though everyone's experience is different and you should definitely talk to your doctor about any conditions you have before starting a new diet or exercise regimen," she said.
+“Because a ketogenic diet by its nature doesn’t spike insulin dramatically, many PCOS sufferers find relief and balanced insulin while on a ketogenic diet,” MacDowell says.
+Although, she stresses that everyone’s experience is different.
+It’s always important to discuss with your doctor, too.

-The therapeutic potential of a ketogenic diet has been explored in a number of health conditions over the past 100 years, including PCOS, Cassidy Payne explains.
+Ketogenic diet benefits have been explored over the last 100 years, including PCOS, Cassidy Payne explains.